marksmits/url-search-property/README.md

 # @marksmits/url-search-property

 This project provides `UrlSearchQueryMixin` and a decorator `@searchProperty`.
-Through this decorator it is very easy to add properties to the URL search params.
+Through this decorator it is very easy to link properties to url search params.

-This will create a two way bind between the property and the url param.
+This will create a two way bind between the property and the url search param.
 If you update the url param the property will update and trigger a re-render like other properties do.
 Also if you update the property the url will auto update to reflect the new property value.

 ## Installation
 ```sh